 Management Zones Specific Zone Objectives Plan Appendix Operations Zone To ensure that science support facilities and related human activities within the Area are contained and managed within designated areas. - Restricted Zone To restrict access into a particular part of the Area and/or activities within it for a range of reasons, e.g. owing to special scientific or ecological values, because of sensitivity, presence of hazards, or to restrict emissions or constructions at a particular site.
 Access into Restricted Zones should normally be for compelling reasons that cannot be served elsewhere within the Area.
-D Visitor Zone To provide a means of managing the activities of visitors, including program personnel and/or tourists, so their impacts may be contained and, as appropriate, monitored and managed.
-E
+D

-The overall policies applying within the zones are outlined in the sections below, while site-specific guidelines and maps for the conduct of activities at each zone are found in Appendices D and E.
+The overall policies applying within the zones are outlined in the sections below.